-The Doctor of Education is offered in two areas of specialization: Nutrition Education and Nutrition and Public Health
+The Doctor of Education offered two areas of specialization: Nutrition Education and Nutrition and Public Health.

-With the increasing appreciation of the importance of nutrition for health promotion and disease prevention and the widespread interest in the safety and sustainability of the food system, there is a need for highly qualified nutrition professionals who are able to develop appropriate policies and programs.
-The two doctoral specializations prepare graduates for a variety of leadership positions in policy-making, education, and administration in schools and colleges/universities, in media organizations, hospitals, the workplace, and in government, community and public health, and other service agencies as well as to serve as faculty members in colleges and universities.
-The program’s goal is to turn out graduates capable of
+With the importance of nutrition for health promotion and disease prevention and the widespread interest in the safety and sustainability of the food system, there is a need for highly qualified nutrition professionals who are able to develop appropriate policies and programs.

 The Nutrition Education specialization focuses on leadership roles in many settings, such as colleges and universities, health promotion and disease prevention programs, voluntary health agencies, government and international agencies, businesses, hospitals, and food advocacy organizations, where they work with individuals, groups and communities, and serve as faculty members, program developers, and evaluation and research specialists.